 flockport build wordpress

-This will build a container as per the instructions in the wordpress.recipe file
+This will build a container as per the instructions found in the wordpress.recipe file.

-The recipe format uses a few main instructions
+The recipe format uses a few key words.

 ENV MINIO_HOME /opt/minio